ibm-cloud-docs/database-tools/configure-riak-networking.md

 # Configuring Riak networking

 When you install Riak on an {{site.data.keyword.Bluemix}} engineered server, Riak is bound to the private network IP address.
 Binding Riak minimizes the security risks of having an open, accessible Riak instance exposed publicly upon deployment.
-At any time, the IP address that is bound to Riak can be changed. **Note:** Riak should not be exposed openly to public interfaces without other security measures in place to limit external access to the instance (for example, firewalls and iptables).
+At any time, the IP address that is bound to Riak can be changed. **Note:** Do not expose Riak openly to public interfaces without other security measures in place to limit external access to the instance (for example, firewalls and iptables).
 {:shortdesc}

 Complete the following steps to configure Riak networking to bind to a new interface.